-As at 31 December 2019, potential future cash outflows of BGN 2,849 thousand (undiscounted) have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).
+As at 31 December 2020 and 31 December 2019, potential future cash outflows of respectively BGN 506 thousand and 2,849 thousand (undiscounted) have not been included in the lease liability because it is not reasonably certain that the leases will be extended (or not terminated).

-During the current financial year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was an increase in recognised lease liabilities and right-of-use assets of BGN 488 thousand.
+During the current financial year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was an increase in recognised lease liabilities and right-of-use assets of BGN 816 thousand.